Gail Pepin, Photo, Massad Ayoob 2010 MAG40

 The Fundamental NRA Rules for Safe Gun Handling

 - Always keep the gun pointed in a safe direction.
 Whether you are shooting or simply handling a gun, never point it at yourself or others.
 Common sense will tell you which direction is the safest.
-Outdoors, it is generally safe to point the gun toward the ground, or, if you are at a shooting range, toward the target.
-Indoors, be mindful of the fact that a bullet can penetrate ceilings, floors, walls, windows, and doors.
+Be mindful of the fact that a bullet can penetrate ceilings, floors, walls, windows, and doors.

 - Always keep your finger off the trigger until ready to shoot.
 When holding a gun, rest your trigger finger outside the trigger guard alongside the gun frame.
 Until you are actually ready to fire, do not touch the trigger.